 User Council (UC): governing body responsible for recommending all operational and maintenance decisions affecting the system.
-Under the direction and supervision of the Executive Council, the User Council has the responsibility for management oversight and operations of the system.
-The User Council oversees the development of system operations plans, procedures and policies under the direction and guidance of the Executive Council.
+Under the direction and supervision of the Executive Council, the User Council has the responsibility for management, oversight, and operation of the system.
+The User Council oversees the development of system operations plans, procedures, and policies.